brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### DeepSpeed config file

-The bulk of the code is very simple as it follows the DeepSpeed *recipe*.
-The real *nuance* and complexity of using DeepSpeed is the config file (`.json`).
-The number of possible fields in the config is very large, as they define parallelism, precision, solvers, etc. These fields are detailed in the [DeepSpeed config documentation](https://www.deepspeed.ai/docs/config-json/).
-Here we start with a simple config, where the configure the DeepSpeed logger to output at every 100 epochs (`steps_per_print`), and define the optimizer (`optimizer`) and LR scheduler (`scheduler`) settings:
+The real *nuance* and complexity in using DeepSpeed is the config file (`json`).
+The number of possible fields in the config is very large, as they define parallelism, floating point precision, logges, solver, etc. These fields are detailed in the [DeepSpeed config documentation](https://www.deepspeed.ai/docs/config-json/).
+Here we start with a simple config, where the configure the DeepSpeed logger to output at every 100 epochs (`steps_per_print`), and define the settings of the optimizer (`optimizer`) and learning rate scheduler (`scheduler`):

 ```json
 {